Horospherical random graphs and lockdown strategies: Discussion on the findings and future work

 The presence of edges between far away points dramatically increases the speed at which the random walk visits all the vertices of the graph.
 From the view point of the random walks, completely shutting down medium and long distance travel (which amounts to looking at low level graphs) is more efficient in slowing down the spread of the walk than restricting local interactions.
 In fact even with high local clustering coefficient, corresponding to a level one graph with large edge probability, the random walk is much slower than in a sparse graph with edges linking far away points.

-Our findings show that completely cutting travels over 300 kilometers would give a random walk much slower to spread than in a graph with strict local confinement, amounting to low average valency.
-Of course, at small scale a high local clustering coefficient would give a high local spread once the walk has reached a location.
+Our heuristic findings show that completely cutting travels over 300 kilometers would give a random walk much slower to spread than in a graph with strict local confinement, amounting to low average degree.
+Of course, at small scale a high local clustering coefficient would give a high local spread once the walk has reached a location, and this is what strict lockdowns try to mitigate.

 Low level graphs, with small first eigenvalue $\lambda_1$, also have small conductance and are easy to cut into pieces of similar sizes, meaning that clusters could be disconnected from the rest of the graph.
 In terms of random walks, this partial confinement mitigates the damages: if the random walk is slow enough, one can divide a graph in $n$ pieces $R_1,\dots,R_n$ easily disconnected by cutting relatively few edges.
 Compared to their sizes, the $R_i$'s have {\it small isoperimetric inequality}, meaning that to isolate a piece $R_i$ of the rest of the graph to trap the random walk there can be done removing relatively few edges.
 This can be seen in the graph $\Gamma_I$, where the replicating walk starting in Lille doesn't spread beyond Paris, whereas on $\Gamma_U,\Gamma_S$ and even on $\Gamma_C$ it has spread everywhere.